Generally speaking, an atheist arguing with a Christian is like this guy:

 The atheist is simply better armed.
 And why is that?
 Because logic.

 It’s logic that wins arguments.
 Nothing else.
 And a Christian employing logic to win the argument that God exists—let alone that the Christian one is the only god that exists—tends to be like a hang glider employing buckets of cement to help him fly.
 Not so much with the helpful.

 That is not to say that there is no logically sound argument for Christianity to be made.
-At the risk of myself being Mehtaphied, I daresay that I have made such an argument, both in my blog post The Rational Genius of Christianity and my book Penguins, Pain and the Whole Shebang: Why I Do the Things I Do, by God (which I swear I just this minute saw that Amazon has on sale for $12.39, down from $15.00).
+I daresay that I have made such an argument myself, both here on my blog (see, for instance, my The Rational Genius of Christianity) and via my book Penguins, Pain and the Whole Shebang: Why I Do the Things I Do, by God.

 As a Christian, I get to feel as Christian and God-centered as I want to or can.
 What I don’t get to do–or what I should steadfastly resist the (egotistical—always egotistical) temptation to do, because it’s not only a fool’s errand but an offensive fool’s errand–is try to insist or prove that what is real and true for me must also be real and true for everyone else.
 That category mistake—that effort to make something that is subjective objective—is how wars are begun.